How to format and style text elements on widgets

 Here’s the final result:

-Changing the color of the placeholder text
+Changing placeholder text color.

 5. Align the widget content